 “I would say that Escoffier is a very well-rounded program.
 The experience that you’re going to get at Escoffier, especially the farm-to-table program, is so phenomenal because so many people don’t have an idea of where their food comes from.
 Most kids don’t even know that food actually came from somewhere other than a store.
 And to be able to have that aspect is phenomenal.”

-Erica Boykin, Family & Consumer Sciences (FCS) Teacher at Summit High School in Arlington, TX
+Erica Boykin, Family & Consumer Sciences Teacher, Summit High School in Arlington, TX*

-Students who are eager to get to work as quickly as possible may find that a diploma program is a better choice for them.
-And students who are looking for a wider variety of courses may find an associate degree program to be a better fit.
+Students who are eager to get to work as quickly as possible may find that an on-campus diploma program is the right choice for them.
+And students who are looking for a wider variety of courses might find an associate degree program to be a better fit.

 Dedicated Culinary School vs. Community College

-What about my local community college’s culinary program?
+What about a local community college’s culinary program?

 That’s certainly an option!
-A community college program may be a good fit if you plan to stay in your local area throughout your career.
-But a dedicated culinary school may have better name recognition on a national level, if you hope to take your skills to another city or state.
+A community college program could be a good fit if you plan to stay in your local area throughout your career.
+But a dedicated culinary school may have better name recognition on a national level, which can be useful if you hope to take your skills to another city or state.

-If students plan to transfer to a four-year college after completing their associate degree, community college may be a good choice.
-But if their goal is to start working in the culinary field as soon as possible, a dedicated culinary school may be a better choice.
+If students plan to transfer to a four-year college after completing their associate degree, community college may make sense.
+But if their goal is to start working in the culinary field as soon as possible, a dedicated culinary school might be a better choice.

 Choosing Your Campus